GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Load-Product-Catalog.md

 ## Bulk load product data

-There is more than one option when performing bulk operations in Cosmos DB for MongoDB.
+There is more than one option when performing bulk operations in Cosmos DB.
 In this section, data will be loaded using the `bulkWrite` method.
 The `bulkWrite` method is used to perform multiple write operations in a single batch, write operations can include a mixture of insert, update, and delete operations.

 1. Open the `import.js` file, and directly beneath the `const db = client.db(process.env.MONGODB_NAME);` line, add the following code to fetch the product data from the Contoso Bike Store repository: